-Broderick Sawyer, M.A. obtained his master’s degree from the University of Louisville, completing his internship at Stony Brook University Counseling and Psychological Services.
-He anticipates earning his doctorate early 2019.
+Broderick Sawyer, Ph.D. obtained his master’s degree from the University of Louisville, completing his internship at Stony Brook University Counseling and Psychological Services.
+He earned his doctorate in 2019.
 At Stony Brook, Broderick conducted mindfulness meditation, self-compassion, and emotional processing groups, along with seeing individual psychotherapy clients.
 Broderick has clinical experience working with anxiety, depression, trauma, OCD, eating disorders, race-based stress/trauma, sexual/gender identity development, and relational difficulties.
 Broderick also routinely provides lectures on culturally competent psychotherapy at national psychology conferences and in other settings.
 In the therapy room, Broderick is an “integrative” psychotherapist, using multiple empirically based techniques to 1) help clients overcome longstanding psychological difficulties, 2) understand why and how those difficulties developed, 3) safely experience challenging emotions once trust is established, and 4) develop a positive sense of self.
 As far as specific theories, Broderick integrates Cognitive Behavioral, Mindfulness and Acceptance, Compassion, Relational Psychodynamic, Narrative, Attachment, and Neuroscientific based approaches.

 While there may be many moving parts to the way he thinks about psychological health and wellbeing, a large focus is placed on the comfort and safety offered in the therapeutic relationship.
 Broderick is a strong believer that an intervention’s strength is dependent on a strong client-therapist relationship, and he actively works each session to get to know clients not only for their difficulties, but for their strengths, interests, and overall personhood.
 He believes that if he can see the positive sides of his clients, they can begin to see the positives, too.